khalid999devs/Numerical_Project_Team_Smashers/README.md

 ## Polynomial Regression Theory

-Polynomial regression is a curve fitting technique used when the relationship between variables is nonlinear.
-It approximates the data using a polynomial equation of higher degree.
+Polynomial regression is a curve fitting technique used when the relation is nonlinear.
+It uses a polynomial equation of higher degree for approximation.

-### Key Concepts:

-- Extension of linear regression
+**Key Concepts:**

+- Based on Least Squares Method
 - Fits data to a polynomial of degree m
-- Uses the Least Squares Method
-- Coefficients are determined using normal equations

-### Algorithm Steps:
+- It is an extension of linear regression

+**Algorithm Steps:**

 - Assume a polynomial equation of required degree
 - Form normal equations using sums of powers of x
-- Convert equations into matrix form
+- Convert equation into matrix
-- Solve the system using Gaussian Elimination
+- Solve it using Gauss Elimination
 - Determine polynomial coefficients
 - Construct the fitted polynomial equation

-### Advantages:

-- Can model complex nonlinear trends with more flexibility than linear regression
+**Advantages:**

+- Model complex non-linear relation
-- Provides accurate approximation within the given data range
+- Provides accurate approximation within a given range

-### Disadvantages:
+**Disadvantages:**

-- Higher degree polynomials may cause overfitting and are computationally expensive
+- Higher degree polynomial may cause overfitting
 - Poor extrapolation outside data range with potential numerical instability

 ## Polynomial Regression Code